yormy/tripwire-laravel/docs/v1/support-me.md

 I love feedback from you !
 Your feedback in how you use tripwire, features you need, additions or changes in code are highly appreciated.
 Both positive and negative feedback is welcome.
 I am a human being, so yes I also like to hear when you enjoy my work.
-* If you like Tripwire, please let me know why and how you like it.
+* If you **LIKE** Tripwire, please Star it on github and leave a comment on why and how you like it, and tell your friends about Tripwire, write an article about how you used Tripwire or whatever to get the word out
-* If you do not like it, please also let me know and why and what changes you would like to see.
+* If you do **NOT LIKE** it, please also let me know and why and what changes you would like to see.

 Only with your feedback Tripwire can grow and help more sites to be secure.